The CNC configuration file

 # control the resources deployed

-# can also specify different environment type specs e.g. preview or production
+# can also specify different specs for scheduled tasks/workers

 # see worker below for an example